Definitions and Examples of release, free

 Key Differences: release vs free

-- 1Release implies setting someone or something free from confinement or captivity.
+- 1Release is a verb that means to set someone free from confinement or captivity.

 Effective Usage of release, free

-- 1Legal Context: Use release when referring to the release of prisoners or suspects.
+- 1Legal Context: Use detain and release in legal contexts to describe the actions of law enforcement officials.